openstack/governance/reference/upstream-investment-opportunities/2018/rbac.rst

 Because policy configuration gives deployments the flexibility to maintain complicated policies at their own expense, it is common to see many organizations solve the same problem.
-Unfortunately, it's unlikely many of them are sharing the same solution.
+Unfortunately, it's unlikely organizations are sharing the same solution.
 This pattern impedes interoperability between deployments, making it frustrating for users interacting with different OpenStack clouds.

 Offering a reasonable set of roles and implementing basic RBAC improves interoperability by not requiring each organization to solve the same problem